onap/dcaegen2-platform-plugins/k8s/README.md

             - image: Docker image to use for filebeat

 #### Kubernetes access information
 The plugin accesses a Kubernetes cluster.
 The information and credentials for accessing a cluster are stored in a "kubeconfig" file.
 The plugin expects to find such a file at `/etc/cloudify/.kube/config`.

 #### Additional Kubernetes configuration elements
 The plugin expects certain elements to be provided in the DCAE/ONAP environment, namely:
    - Kubernetes secret(s) containing the credentials needed to pull images from Docker registries, if needed
    - A Kubernetes ConfigMap containing the filebeat.yml file used by the filebeat logging container
    - An ExternalName service

 ## Input parameters

-### start
+### `start` operation parameters

 These input parameters are for the `start` `cloudify.interfaces.lifecycle` and are inputs into the variant task operations `create_and_start_container*`.